theypsilon/Update_All_MiSTer/README.md

 HBMAME_GETTER="true"
 # Specific INI settings for this script if you need it.
 HBMAME_GETTER_INI="/media/fat/Scripts/update_hbmame-getter.ini"

+# "true" to enable the names.txt Updater
+NAMES_TXT_UPDATER="false"
+# Specific INI settings for this script if you need it.
+NAMES_TXT_UPDATER_INI="/media/fat/Scripts/update_names-txt.ini"
+# Sets the downloaded names.txt Region Code to "US", "EU" or "JP"
+NAMES_REGION="US"
+# Sets the downloaded names.txt Char Code to "CHAR18" or "CHAR28"
+NAMES_CHAR_CODE="CHAR18"
+# Sets the downloaded names.txt Sort Code to "Manufacturer" or "Common"
+NAMES_SORT_CODE="Common"

 # "false" to skip running the arcade organizer.
 ARCADE_ORGANIZER="true"